-III.
-CONTEXTUAL DESIGN
+2 CONTEXTUAL DESIGN

-- 6. Based on their experience in the European Commissions Information Society Framework V project FASTER (Flexible Access of Statistics, Tables and Electronic Resources) the project group decided to use contextual design for the development of the variables documentation system.
+Based on their experience in the European Commissions Information Society Framework V project FASTER (Flexible Access of Statistics, Tables and Electronic Resources) the project group decided to use contextual design for the development of the variables documentation system.
 The method of contextual design (Hugh Byer and Karen Holtzblatt, 1998) gives the designers and users the tools they need to enter a partnership in which the users are the experts in their domain and the developers are the apprentices.
 The role of the developers is then to help the users articulate their needs and to distinguish clearly between the users intent and how this should be implemented.
-The users can explain what they need in a dialogue, not a document, and the developers decide how this can be implemented. - 7.
-The first step we carried out was to identify different groups of users who will need to be represented.
+The users can explain what they need in a dialogue, instead of a document, and the developers can decide how this is to be implemented.

+The first step we carried out was to identify different groups of users who needed to be represented.
 The next step was to interview these representatives in their own offices.
 Two people conducted each interview.
 One had a dialogue with the user and the other observed and took detailed notes.
 During the interview we explained the purpose of the system, tried to create a common vision of the system, captured background information for the interviewee, discussed links to other metadata systems and as many details on content and functionality for the system as we could.
+Each interview lasted 1-2 hours.

+The interviewers then went back to the project team with the results and tried to reach a common interpretation of these.
+Questions that arose in the interpretation sessions could often be answered in interviews with other representatives.

+2.1 Advice from interviews

-Each interview lasted 1-2 hours. - 8.
-Experiences from interviews: - While many people were apprehensive about being interviewed they relaxed as soon as they realized that the developers were there to reach a deeper understanding of the daily work rather than as examiners!
-The developers enjoyed gaining a deeper insight into the work of their colleagues and the opportunity to collect informal feedback about other systems they had developed. - In interviews one should use focus to steer the conversation but also remember that focus reveals detail but conceals the unexpected.
-The interviewer should always be willing to expand their focus to discover surprises and contradictions. - It is important to be aware of how users say no Huh?!, Ummm ... could be.
+- While many people were apprehensive about being interviewed they relaxed as soon as they realized that the developers were there to reach a deeper understanding of the daily work rather than as examiners!
+The developers enjoyed gaining a deeper insight into the work of their colleagues and the opportunity to collect informal feedback about other systems they had developed. - In interviews we used focus to steer the conversation remembering that focus reveals detail but can conceal the unexpected.
+The interviewers were always willing to expand their focus and discovered surprises and contradictions. - It is important to be aware of how users say no - Huh?!, Ummm ... could be.
 Any of these reactions could mean that the user disagrees but is too polite to say so.
-The interviewer should backtrack and gather more information. - 9.
-The interviewers then went back to the project team with the results and tried to reach a common interpretation of these.
-Questions that arose in the interpretation sessions could often be answered in interviews with other representatives. - 10.
+The interviewer should backtrack and gather more information.

+2.2 Structuring the information

 The next step was to structure all the information that was gathered during the interviews by identifying duplicate issues and gathering related issues.
 In contextual design this is called making an affinity diagram.
 For the variables documentation system we ended up with a four level hierarchy where the first two levels are shown below.

+General aim

-General aim - general need for documentation - metadata for steering processes
+- general need for documentation - metadata for steering processes

-Content and maintenance
+Content and maintenance thereof

 - definitions for variables

 - sources for variables

 - changes in variables

 - sensitive variables

-- maintenance
+- maintenance of content